visgl/luma.gl/_docs/README.md

 ```
 npm run build-docs
 ```
-This will create a folder called `_site` in the root directory which contains all the static content for the site.
-To view the docs locally, you can also run jekyll as a standalone server with the command:
+This will create a folder called `_docs` in the root directory which contains all the static content for the site.
+To view the docs locally, run this command:
 ```
-jekyll serve --source=docs/
+npm run docs
 ```

-or
+To publish the documentation to the `gh-pages` branch, run the following command on a clean brach:
 ```
-npm run open-docs
+npm run docs-publish
 ```